matthewPendergast/schedule-1-business-tracker-cli/README.md

 # Overview

-This is a simple CLI business tracker designed for use in the game *Schedule 1*.
+This is a simple CLI business tracker developed in Python and designed for use in the game *Schedule 1*.

 ## Features